-Please use a black pen.
-Mark an "X" inside the box as shown in this example.

-Please complete this box only if you wish to appoint a third party proxy other than the Chairman of the Meeting.
-Please leave this box blank if you want to select the Chairman of the Meeting.
-Do not insert your own name(s).
+Proxy e use a black pen.
+Mark an "X" inside the box as shown in this example. e complete this box only if you wish to appoint a third party proxy other than the Chairman of the Mee e leave this box blank if you want to select the Chairman of the Meeting.
+Do not insert your own name(s